Adroiti/docs-for-code-review-tools/RuboCop/Rails-RelativeDateConstant.md

 ## Description

-This cop checks whether constant value isn't relative date.
+This rule checks whether constant value isn't relative date.
 Relative date will be evaluated only once.

-### Example
+## Examples

 ```ruby
 # bad